Harold E. Moore: Career

 In 1947, he joined the staff of the Gray Herbarium at Harvard.
 In 1948 he moved to the L. H. Bailey Hortorium at Cornell as an Assistant Professor of Botany.
 He was appointed Associate Professor in 1951 and full Professor in 1960.
 Between 1960 and 1969 he served as director of the herbarium, and was elected Bailey Professor of Botany in 1978.
 Although best known for his work on palms, Moore also made notable contributions to the study of the Gesneriaceae, the Geraniaceae, the Amaryllidaceae, the Cucurbitaceae and the Commelinaceae.

 Moore began his work on palms in 1948 with the encouragement of Bailey himself, who was then 90 years old.
 Bailey had wanted to create a Genera Palmarum, a proper delineation of the palm family and all the genera within it.
 When Bailey died in 1954, the job was left to Moore.
 Moore visited the major historic collections of palms in United States and Europe and learned that existing collections often lacked the features that were needed to understand the evolutionary relationships among the genera.
 This led to a worldwide effort on his part to see and collect as many palm genera as he could.
 By the time of his death in 1980 he had traveled to many remote locations and had collected all but 18 of the approximately 200 genera of palms.
 These exploits earned him membership in The Explorers Club.

 In 1973 Moore wrote a paper, The Major Groups of Palms and Their Distribution, which presented the outline of his classification of the family.
 He continued to build on this, and in 1980 was finally ready to devote three years to the production of Genera Palmarum.
 He died the same year, leaving the work of completing the work to Natalie Uhl and John Dransfield.

 Moore was the author of nearly 300 publications.
+He scientifically described and named the genus Dandya (in honor of James Edgar Dandy).